Vorticode/solarite/docs/index.md

 If you do wrap the web component's html in its tag, that tag name must exactly match the tag name passed to `customElements.define()`.

 Note that by default, `h()` will render expressions as text, with escaped html entities.
-To render as html, wrap a variable in the `h()` function:
+To render as html, wrap a variable in the `h()` function to create a template:

 ```javascript
 import h from './dist/Solarite.min.js';